 The completed VGA connection cable and header

-As access to the motherboard is very restricted we decided to cut an access hole in the side of the case and cut a hole in the rear panel for the new VGA socket.
-The metal of the back of the machine had signs of rust on the fan vents even though the machine has always been operated indoors.
-We tried to cut the case on our milling machine but the cutter didnt like the thin metal and so we used cutting disks on our dremel to make the new access hole and VGA port hole.
+As the access to the motherboard is very restricted we decided to cut an access hole in the side of the case and cut a hole in the rear panel for the new VGA socket.
+The metal on the back of the machine had signs of rust on the fan vents even though the machine has always been operated indoors.
+We tried to cut the case on our milling machine but the cutter didn't like the thin metal and so we used cutting disks on our Dremel to make the new access hole and VGA port hole.

 The VGA socket hole in the back of the case.

-Side access hole cut into the side of the case level with the motherboard when installed.
+A side access hole was cut into the side of the case level with the motherboard when installed.

 Once the new cable was assembled we tested the motherboard on the bench with an old VGA monitor with a keyboard/mouse combo connected and we could access the BIOS screen.

-The new cable being tested with a monitor and keyboard connected.
+The new cable is being tested with a monitor and keyboard connected.

-The new VGA cable connected to the motherboard via the new side access cutout.
+The new VGA cable is connected to the motherboard via the new side access cutout.

-The SSD drive installed in the top of the case connected via the ESATA cable.
+The SSD drive installed at the top of the case is connected via the ESATA cable.

 We later found that the BIOS doesn’t support booting via the ESATA drive and we then tried to install a bootloader on a USB stick to then boot the main operating system on the SSD drive but this would not work and so we had to change our plan to install the new operating system on one of the four internal hard drives and use the remaining three as a RAID array for storage.
 This leaves the external ESATA port free for us to add additional external storage as needed.

-We tried several Linux distros to try to fine one which would boot on the external drive before using Ubuntu Server.
+We tried several Linux distros to try to find one which would boot on the external drive before using Ubuntu Server.

-Linux on a HP MediaSmart Windows Home Server box.
+Linux on an HP MediaSmart Windows Home Server box.